NDevTK/writeups/_posts/2023-08-18-extensions.md

 Notes:

+- Content scripts are code injected from extensions to run on a website
+- Background scripts or extension service workers are background code running separately from websites
 - Content scripts exist in an [isolated world](https://chromium.googlesource.com/chromium/src/+/master/third_party/blink/renderer/bindings/core/v8/V8BindingDesign.md#world) but run in the same process as the attacker-controlled website.
 They can be attacked via [Meltdown/Spectre](https://chromium.googlesource.com/chromium/src/+/master/docs/security/side-channel-threat-model.md) or a [compromised renderer](https://chromium.googlesource.com/chromium/src/+/master/docs/security/compromised-renderers.md) some extensions may allow for bypassing site isolation this way.
 - Background scripts using `XMLHttpRequest` will send cookies as if `xhr.withCredentials = true`; even if it's false and are able to read whatever the extension has access to.
 - `chrome.storage` can't be trusted [40189208 - New Extension API function `chrome.storage.setAccessLevel` - chromium](https://issues.chromium.org/issues/40189208)